Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Spin Correlations and Quantum Tomography

 \subsection{Tomography}

 Collider experiments are generically not able to directly measure the spin of outgoing particles.
 Luckily, due to angular momentum conservation, the spin information of a decaying particle is imprinted in its decay products.
-By selecting one of the decay products $d^+ (d^-)$ for the outgoing lepton (antilepton), we can relate the spin density matrix to the doubly-differential distribution in the decay product angles~\cite{Baumgart:2012ay}.
-In particular, in the narrow-width approximation one obtains~\cite{Afik:2022kwm}
+By selecting one of the decay products $d^- (d^+)$ for the outgoing $\ell$($\bar\ell$), we can relate the spin density matrix to the doubly differential distribution of the cross section in the decay product angles~\cite{Baumgart:2012ay}.
+By partially integrating over the differential cross section, one obtains~\cite{Bernreuther:2004jv,Bernreuther:2015yna}

+where we define the polar angle with respect to a given direction $\hat{u}_i$ through $\cos(\theta_\pm)^i\equiv \hat{d}^\pm\cdot\hat{u}_i$, with $\hat{d}^-(\hat{d}^+)$ the direction of flight of the decay product we picked for the lepton (antilepton).
+The coefficient $\alpha_\pm$ is called the ``spin-analysing power'', and it depends on the specific decay chain that led to the decay product $d^\pm$; numerical values of the spin-analysing power of various $\tau$ decay channels can be found in Ref.~\cite{Bernreuther:2021elu}.

+From \cref{eq:Tomography} it follows that the spin correlations can be obtained by averaging the angular distributions~\cite{Bernreuther:2004jv,Bernreuther:2015yna}:

-where we define the polar angle with respect to a given direction $\hat{u}_i$ through $\cos(\theta_\pm)^i\equiv \hat{d}^\pm\cdot\hat{u}_i$, with $\hat{d}^+(\hat{d}^-)$ the direction of flight of the decay product we picked for the lepton (antilepton).
-This is the basis of \textit{quantum tomography}: from repeated measurement of angular correlations, one can reconstruct the density matrix, hence the state, of the outgoing $\ell \bar \ell$ pair.
-We note that many different ways have been devised to reconstruct the $C$ matrix, by using different definitions of the notion of correlation, but they all perform similarly in terms of experimental uncertainties~\cite{Altakach:2022ywa,Ehataht:2023zzt}.
+\Cref{eq:Tomography} is the basis of \textit{quantum tomography}: from repeated measurement of angular correlations, one can reconstruct the density matrix, hence the state, of the outgoing $\ell \bar \ell$ pair.
+We note that \cref{eq:averages} is not the only way to extract the Fano coefficients from angular correlations, but all approaches are based on \cref{eq:Tomography} and they perform similarly in terms of experimental uncertainties~\cite{Altakach:2022ywa,Ehataht:2023zzt}.

-We compute the density matrix in the helicity basis $\{\hat r,\hat n,\hat k\}$, where $\hat k$ points along the $\bar \ell$ 3-momentum and the other two unit vector are defined with reference to a fourth unit vector $\hat p$:
+We compute the density matrix in the helicity basis $\{\hat r,\hat n,\hat k\}$, where $\hat k$ points along the $\bar \ell$ 3-momentum and the other two unit vector are defined with reference to a fourth unit vector $\hat p$, which we take to be the beam axis:

-The helicity basis is event-dependent, thus the state that one reconstructs is in general not a proper quantum state but a so-called fictitious state~\cite{Afik:2022kwm}.
+The helicity basis is event-dependent, thus the state that one reconstructs is in general not a proper quantum state but what is known as a ``fictitious state''~\cite{Afik:2022kwm}.
 Nonetheless, fictitious states retain the information of the single measurements that were used for its reconstruction, even though this information might get smeared~\cite{Cheng:2023qmz}.